Gentle massage, proper feeding, and hydration support healthy bowel movements in a 3-week-old infant.

 Breastfeeding Tips

-Breast milk contains natural laxatives like lactose that help soften stools.
+Breast milk is usually easy for newborns to digest and often produces soft stools.
 Ensuring your baby feeds frequently on demand supports regular pooping by providing adequate hydration and nutrients essential for digestion.

-If you suspect low milk supply or poor latch affecting intake, consult a lactation specialist promptly to avoid constipation caused by insufficient feeding.
+If you suspect low milk supply, poor latch, fewer wet diapers, or poor weight gain affecting intake, consult a pediatrician or lactation specialist promptly to avoid dehydration or constipation caused by insufficient feeding.

 Formula Feeding Considerations

-Make sure you prepare formula exactly according to instructions—too little water can lead to thicker stools that are harder to pass.
-If constipation persists despite correct preparation, talk with your pediatrician about switching formulas or adding small amounts of water between feedings (only under medical advice).
+Make sure you prepare formula exactly according to instructions—too little water can lead to overly concentrated formula, while too much water can be dangerous because it may dilute nutrients and disturb electrolyte balance.
+If constipation persists despite correct preparation, talk with your pediatrician before switching formulas, adding water, using juice, or giving any medicine.

 Signs That Require Medical Attention